Winning Lines (American game show): Bonus Round: The Wonderwall

-Seated in front of the Wonderwall, the contestant was given 15 seconds to study the answers before the round began.
-As in the British version, the contestant had to call out both the correct answer and its number to be given credit.
-The contestant could take up to two "pit stops," each of which froze the timer for 15 seconds and gave him/her another chance to look over the board; however, he/she could not answer until the pit stop had ended.
+As in the British version, the contestant had to call out both the correct answer and its number to be given credit (though here, the number must be stated first).
+The contestant could take up to two "pit stops," each of which froze the clock for 15 seconds and gave them another chance to look over the board; however, they could not answer until the pit stop had ended.
 The contestant could also pass on a maximum of two questions.
-The correct answer was announced and removed from the board when the contestant responded (whether correct or incorrect), but not if he/she passed.
+The correct answer was announced and removed from the board when the contestant responded (whether right or wrong), but not if they passed.

 Giving an incorrect answer, or failing to answer or pass within 15 seconds after the host had finished a question, gave the contestant a strike.
 A button near the contestant's seat glowed red once either two strikes had been earned or there were 15 seconds left in the round, whichever came first.
-He/she could press this button at any time from that point on to "bail out," ending the round and keeping all accumulated money.
-If the contestant ran out of time or accumulated three strikes without bailing out, he/she lost all winnings from the Wonderwall and left with only the $2,500 won in the main game.
+They could press this button at any time from that point on to "bail out," ending the round and keeping all accumulated money.
+If the contestant ran out of time or accumulated three strikes without bailing out, they lost all winnings from this round and left with only the $2,500 won in the main game.

-As in the British version, instead of the three screens in the studio, home viewers were shown a screen that continually scrolled from side to side and automatically jumped to the right place when a correct answer was given (either by the player or by the host in the event the player was incorrect).
+As in the British version, instead of seeing the answers on the three projection screens, home viewers saw them on a display that continually scrolled from side to side.
+This display automatically jumped to each correct answer when it was revealed, whether given by the contestant or stated by the host after a miss.

-The U.S. version offered an at-home game similar to the UK version.
+This version offered an at-home game similar to the UK version.
 The second digit from each of the Round 1 winners' numbers and the second digit from the number of the final correct answer given during the Wonderwall were shown at the end of the show.
 Home viewers who could make up their own home or cell phone number from these digits, without the area code, were eligible to enter a drawing for $50,000.